MSeal/clerx/README.md

 # clerx 💁

-RxJS Operators and Observables for the administrative busybodies inside us.
+A Timely Suite of RxJS Operators and Observables

 ## Install